aonic/mage-repl/README.md

 ### Interactive PHP environment for Magento

 PHP REPL initialized with Magento built with Boris.
+Allows easy CLI interaction with Magento in an interactive environment.
+Similar to Laravel tinker, or Rails console.

 ![Example](http://i.imgur.com/Awoflua.png "Quick Example")